JanaLipkova/s3/README.md

 2) Install ANTs with instructions provided at https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Linux-and-Mac-OS

 3) Install NiftyReg with instructions provided at http://cmictig.cs.ucl.ac.uk/wiki/index.php/NiftyReg_install.
-If using the s3_ants branch, then one doesn't need to install NiftyReg, since all NiftyReg routines are replaced by ANTs.
-This branch works, however it is still under development.
+The software come with experimental branch called s3_ants which does not require NiftyReg installation, however this branch is still under development and might not be stable.
+However, if you can't install NiftyReg you can use this branch for skull stripping.

 4) Set the path to the installed libraries by updating your ~/.profile or ~/.basrc file with the following lines, where the first line contains path to YOUR library:
 ```